aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/task-table-management/task-usage-views/_index.md

 ```
 ## Conclusion
 Configuring task usage views with Aspose.Tasks for .NET is a straightforward process.
 By customizing timescale settings, you can tailor the visualization of your project tasks according to your specific needs.
-Feel free to explore more features and functionalities in the [official documentation](https://reference.aspose.com/tasks/net/).
+Feel free to explore more features and functionalities in the [documentation](https://reference.aspose.com/tasks/net/).
 ## Frequently Asked Questions
 ### Can I customize the timescale beyond predefined settings?
 Yes, you can set a custom timescale by specifying the intervals and units.